 Space Center Houston is one of the only places on Earth where visitors can see astronauts train for missions, touch a real moon rock and take a behind-the-scenes tour of NASA.
-Visitors can go inside the new unprecedented international landmark Independence Plaza, the only exhibit in the world with a full-scale shuttle replica mounted on top of the original shuttle carrier aircraft NASA 905 and standing eight stories tall.
-The exhibits, attractions and hands-on activities in this 183,000-square-foot educational entertainment complex tell the story of America’s human space flight program, giving guests an experience like no other.
+Visitors can go inside the unprecedented international landmark Independence Plaza, the only exhibit in the world with a full-scale shuttle replica mounted on top of the original shuttle carrier aircraft NASA 905 and standing eight stories tall.
+Visitors can also walk around and under the first twice-flown SpaceX Falcon 9 rockets – one of the only places in the world to see a Falcon 9 up close.
+The exhibits, attractions and hands-on activities in this 250,000-square-foot educational entertainment complex tell the story of America’s human space flight program, giving guests an experience like no other.

-The center is conveniently located at 1601 NASA Parkway, Houston, Texas 77058 and is open daily except Christmas (Dec.
+The center is conveniently located at 1601 NASA Parkway, Houston, Texas 77058 and is open daily except Thanksgiving Day and Christmas Day (Dec.
 25).
-For specific hours, visit spacecenter.org/calendar or call (281) 244-2100.
+The center also holds a space-themed nighttime lights event, Galaxy Lights, nightly every year from mid-November to early January.
+For specific hours, visit spacecenter.org/calendar or call +1 281-244-2100.